top of page

 Traditional grey lino

-Pros: The end of a carving line snaps off meaning you can create different lines and marks easier.
+Pros: The end of a carving line snaps off, which means you can create different lines and marks more easily.

-Cons: Harder to carve.
-Goes brittle over time and needs to be used fresh.
-I would recommend using professional lino cutting tools.
+Cons: It's harder to carve, becomes brittle over time, and needs to be used fresh.
+I recommend using professional lino-cutting tools.

 SoftCut or easy carve lino

-Pros: Easy to carve.
-You can cut shapes out of the lino easily.
-Easy to use with beginners lino cutting tools.
+Pros: It is easy to carve.
+You can easily cut shapes out of the lino.
+It is easy to use with beginners' lino-cutting tools.

-Cons: You need to ensure that you carve up slightly at the end to ensure the scrap lino is cut away.
-It will distort in an etching press.
+Cons: You must carve up slightly at the end to remove the waste lino.
+Otherwise, it will distort in an etching press.
 Essdee SoftCut is made from PVC.

 What are the best linocut tools?

-As a beginner, Essdee tools are good to start with as they are cheap to buy.
+Essdee tools are good for beginners to start with as they are inexpensive.

-The downside is that Essdee say they not to be sharpened once blunt.
-They are better for carving SoftCut lino and I find them harder to use on traditional grey lino.
+The downside is that Essdee says they should not be sharpened once blunt.
+They are better for carving SoftCut lino, and I find them harder to use on traditional grey lino.

 Professional linocut tools

 I use Pfeil linocut tools.
-I bought the LSC set which I love and I use all of them.
-The best present you could ask for!
-Really worth the investment.
+I bought the LSC set, which I love, and I use all of them.
+It's the best present you could ask for!
+It's worth the investment.

 The images above are my LSC Pfeil tools.
 From left to right they are L 8/7, L 8/3, L 9/2, L 12/4, L 15/2, L 11/0.5.